ETHLiquidity

 LiquidityMinted

-MUST be triggered when mint
+MUST be triggered when mint is called.

 event LiquidityMinted(address indexed caller, uint256 value);